eribau/bluetooth-mesh-project/README.md

 ### Currently working on

-Creating a simple BLE connection between two devices and controlling a PI device over the internet.
+Configuring a BLE network with 7 bluetooth devices and have this network also connected to the internet via a TCP-server.
+The TCP-server is running on one of the devices.

 ### Project backlog
-1. Connect to a PI over bluetooth to another PI connected to the internet, and vice versa.
+1. Connect to a PI over bluetooth low energy to another PI connected to the internet, and vice versa.
+(FINISHED)
 2. Configure a static piconet of seven devices.
+(WORKING ON)
 3. Configure a mesh network with more than seven devices.
 4. Implement routing algorithm developed at KTH.